Cryptolens/docs/licensing-models/user-login-intro.md

 ---
-title: User Login Authentication (Intro)
+title: User Account Authentication (Intro)
 author: Artem Los
 description: Introduction to how you can allow users to use their account instead of license key to get hold of their licenses.
 labelID: licensing_models